 Click HERE for a PDF of the FSMA procedures and exemption help guide.

-Despite the news report recently, Fox Springs is open and functioning.
-Please help us to fund the repairs needed to keep it functioning.
+Fox Springs is open and functioning.
+Please help Friends of Fox Springs to fund the repairs needed to keep it functioning.

 Please help us keep the water flowing.
 Fox Spring near Fairbanks, Alaska has been a vital source of clean water for people from near and far for over 100 years.
 The Alaska Dept. of Transportation- Public Facilities budget had eliminated upkeep for Fox Spring and had scheduled a shut down on July 1, 2017.
 A strong grass-roots effort to honor our water and to raise money was started.The group, Friends of Fox Spring was successful in raising enough money needed to cover operation and maintenance for a little while, but still needs support to keep it going.
 To learn more, and contribute to the fund, please go to: